 Use the to get access to other commands.

 Drag and drop files

 With PyCharm, you can easily copy and move files between different remote file systems or within the same storage by dragging them to needed buckets, containers, or directories.
-You can also quickly upload a file from your local file system to a remote one by dragging the file from your Project tool window to the file viewer, which can be opened in the editor or in the Big Data Tools tool window.
+You can also quickly upload a file from your local file system to a remote one by dragging the file from your Project tool window to the editor, which can be opened in the editor or in the Big Data Tools tool window.

 Drag a file to the necessary bucket, container, or directory

 In the window that opens, confirm the name of the file and destination directory.

 When you drag a file within the same connection, PyCharm removes the file from the original location.
 When you drag a file from your project or from one connection to another one, PyCharm creates a copy of the file.

 Once you have established connection to a remote storage, you can edit text files in this storage except for Zeppelin notebooks and delimiter-separated files, such as CSV.